safespring/cloud-BaaS/Performance-Options.md

 particular piece of data has been seen before, so this may be a far slower option for large backup jobs compared to checking against a local file.
 It will reduce the network traffic though.
-Good for satellite links or cell phone internet I guess.
+Good for satellite links or cell phone Internet I guess.

-To set the local cache size (in megabytes, 256 default):
+To set the local cache size (in megabytes, 256 MB is the default):

     DEDUPCACHESIZE 2048